 201 - Phys for Scientists/Engrs IIntroductory physics with calculus.
 Covers the major themes of physics, including mechanics, conservation laws, electricity, magnetism, waves, light, sound, relativity, early quantum theory, and thermodynamics.
 Laboratories approximately weekly.
 Emphasis on mechanics.
 Continues as PHYS 202, PHYS 203, and PHYS 204.
 Prerequisite: Completion of or concurrent enrollment in MATH 181.
 CHEM 131 recommended.

 202 - Phys for Scientists/Engrs IISecond term in the introductory physics sequence with calculus and laboratory; emphasis on mechanics and electromagnetism.
-Prerequisites: PHYS 201 and completion of or concurrent enrollment in MATH 182.
+Prerequisite: PHYS 201 and completion of or concurrent enrollment in MATH 182.

 203 - Phys for Scientists/Engrs IIIThird term in the introductory physics with calculus and laboratory; emphasis on electromagnetism and thermodynamics.
 Prerequisite: PHYS 202.

 231 - Introduction to CosmologyThe course focuses on the study of the universe as a whole.
 Topics include general relativity, the expansion of space, the distribution of galaxies, black holes, and the origin and fate of the universe.
 The emphasis is on conceptual understanding; however, math at the level of high school algebra and trigonometry is utilized.